ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 make install-deps
 ```

-The command installs the appropriate versions of node, yarn, and esy.
-It also vendors in the `ood` library.
+The command installs all dependencies, including compilers such as ReScript and OCaml, and package managers like esy.
+It also vendors in the `ood` library, to support its co-development.
+All depdencies are installed in a project local way, so there will be no affect on your system or other projects.

 ### Development